sacredheartsc/selfhosted/inventory-example/group_vars/all/README.md

 Default Variables
 =================

-This directory specifies sensible defaults for all role variables used in the project.
+This directory specifies sensible defaults and example values for all role variables that you'd need to override in a "real" deployment.

 The variables are organized into different files, corresponding (roughly) to each role.